Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Comparison between the shape of the DM and the SD

 \textbf{(1)} First and foremost, comparing Figure \ref{Comparison-DM-Star-EVIM} with Figure \ref{Comparison-DM-Star-LSIM}, it is evident that while the mi-mi angle is fairly small and stable, the radial profile of in-in and ma-ma are a lot more fluctuating in LSIM than in EVIM.
 That makes sense as in LSIM the intermediate and maximum eigenvalues are swinging a lot and sometimes it is very hard to distinguish them from each other.
 However, since their corresponding eigenvectors are orthogonal to each other, wherever these lines swing around each other, the angle profile gets dominated by noise.
 So care must be taken when we compare these profiles with LSIM.

-\textbf{(2)} The fact that mi-mi is fairly small in both of these methods is very intriguing demonstrating that the symmetric axes of DM and SH are fairly matched.
-This is because the min eigenvectors in both halos are pointing toward the total angular momentum of the system.
-This observation confirms that in most cases, the symmetry axis of DM and SH are almost aligned with each other.
+\textbf{(2)} The fact that mi-mi is fairly small in both of these methods is very intriguing demonstrating that the symmetric axes of DM and SD are fairly matched.
+This is because the min eigenvectors in both cases are pointing toward the total angular momentum of the system.
+This observation confirms that in most cases, the symmetry axis of DM and SD are almost aligned with each other.
 At smaller radii this seems to be very natural and might be due to the interaction of the DM halo with the stellar disk.
 Owing to this interaction the DM halo is getting aligned with the total angular momentum of the stars.
 In some cases such alignment remains the same at larger radii.
 Others show some levels of misalignment farther out from the center, though.
+For instance, galaxy 3, 8 and 9 are such cases.

+The alignment between mi-mi and to the angular momentum of the disky stars is in great agreement with the results from the previous literature.

+\cite{2005ApJ...627L..17B} explored the alignment of the DM halo and the stellar disk in a suite of seven cosmological hydrodynamical simulations.
+They found the inner part of the halo, $r < 0.1 R_{vir}$, is aligned with the disk such that the DM minor axis is well aligned with the stellar disk axis.
+In contrast, the outer part of the halo, $r > 0.1 R_{vir}$, is unaffected by the stellar disk.

+\cite{2014MNRAS.441..470T} analysed the shape and alignment of the DM halo and stars for a wide ranges of the subhalo masses, $10^{10}-6\times 10^{14} M_{\odot}/h$, in MassiveBlack-II (MBII) simulation.
+They reported a fair level of alignment between the aforementioned components, with a mean misalignment angle decreasing in the range 30-10 \rm{deg} when increasing the mass in the above range.

+\cite{2016MNRAS.460.3772S} studied the alignment in a sample of the central galaxies and the DM halo from EAGLE simulation and reported some levels of alignments between them, especially in the inner part of the halo (within 10 kpc from the center).
+They reported a median misalignment angle of about 33 \rm{deg} between the central galaxy and the DM halo.

+\cite{2019MNRAS.490.4877P} studied the radial profile of the alignment between the DM halo and the stellar disk in a sample of 30 MW like galaxies from Auriga simulation and found a very high level of alignment between these vectors in most galaxies in their sample and at various radii.
+Additionally, they reported a significant change in the alignment in some cases implying some levels of twists.